 USS LEWIS B. PULLER was the 15th ship in the OLIVER HAZARD PERRY class and its homeport was San Diego in California.
-After being decommissioned the ship transfered to the Egyptian Navy on September 18, 1998 and was renamed TOSHKA.
+After decommissioning the ship was transfered to the Egyptian Navy on September 18, 1998, where it was renamed TOSHKA.

 |General Characteristics:||Keel Laid: May 23, 1979|

 |Builder: Todd Pacific Shipyards Co., Los Angeles Division, San Pedro, Ca.|

 |Propulsion system: two General Electric LM 2500 gas turbines, two 350 Horsepower Electric Drive Auxiliary Propulsion Units|

 |Length: 445 feet (133.5 meters)|

 |Speed: 28+ knots|

 |Aircraft: one |